hhkoosha/bag/README.md

 Fully compatible with [https://termux.com/](termux), runs on android up to version 10 with no problems.

+This is a stateless script, it creates no files or anything to keep track of the instances you create.
+Doesn't run a daemon.
+It's plain bash, will `ls` into a directory to see what instances you have.
+Simple as that.

 ### Supported images
 Currently only alpine.
 Will add arch, fedora, ubuntu, debian and ... later.

 ### Road Map
-Directly pull and run docker images.
+- Directly pull and run docker images.
+- Support `chroot`.
+- Test more on PC / x86.
+- Make proot accept custom port mapping.

 ### Prerequisites
 - [https://proot-me.github.io/](proot)